s34836/WUM_PROJECT/README.md

-# Chapter 2	Data Collection and Description
+# Data Collection and Description
 2-1.py - Web scraping script for collecting car listing URLs from Otomoto.pl.
 Uses BeautifulSoup to extract car listing URLs from search result pages with progress tracking and error handling.
 2-2.py - URL deduplication utility that removes duplicate car listing URLs from the scraped data.
 Reads from otomoto_car_urls.txt and outputs unique URLs to otomoto_car_urls_unique.txt.
 2-3.py - Car details scraper that extracts detailed information from individual car listing pages.
 Processes URLs from the unique list and extracts JSON data containing car specifications, prices, and features with progress tracking.